asmproject/Asm_StepperMotor/README.md

 > > - FULLACW
 > > - HALFCW
 > > - HALFACW
 > >    - This 4 procedures have code of every mode (steps that motor do).
   > >     > Port A is get its value for every revolution from this procedure.
-  > >   Is Determined after call MODE PROC by check PC1.
+  > >  >Is Determined after call MODE PROC by check PC1.
   > >     - PC1 =0         go to clock wise
   > >     - PC1 =1         go to anti clock wise

 > > - DELAY PROC
  > >    > In our project ,we control speed by using different delays after every revolution.
- > >  We have 3 speeds low , intermediate , high.
+ > >    > We have 3 speeds low , intermediate , high.
-> >   Every speed has its own delay.
+> >     > Every speed has its own delay.
  > >       - Delay low >> delay intermediate >> delay high
-> >   Is determined by check PC2 , PC3  , PC4
+> >    > Is determined by check PC2 , PC3  , PC4
-> >    - PC2  =1    speed is low.
+> >         > - PC2  =1    speed is low.
-> >    - PC3  =1    speed is intermediate.
+> >         > - PC3  =1    speed is intermediate.
-> >    - PC3  =1    speed is high.
+> >         > - PC3  =1    speed is high.
-> >    - If  PC2  =0   &&  PC3  =0   &&  PC4  =0
+> >         > - If  PC2  =0   &&  PC3  =0   &&  PC4  =0
 > >               > Motor will stop.

 > > - NORMP PROC
 > > - MIDP PROC
 > > - FASTP PROC
 > >     > This 3 procedure have code whice control delay for every speed.
 > > - STOPP PROC
 > >     > This proc let portA take 00H as o/p to let motor stop working.

   <a name="half"></a>
 ### Half Mode

 > - The motor rotates a full revolution in 8 steps ,each step is a 45o  step angle  .
- - This mode works on the alternate energizing principle ,at one moment only 1 coil is energized, but in the very next moment 2 coils are energized, then again back to 1.
+> - This mode works on the alternate energizing principle ,at one moment only 1 coil is energized, but in the very next moment 2 coils are energized, then again back to 1.
-# This table shows the logic of programming stepper motor in full mode in clock wise.
+> ### This table shows the logic of programming stepper motor in full mode in clock wise.
         - To rotate the motor in anti-clock wise just reverse the logic from bottom to top.
-> -#image table
+# image table

 ~~~markdown